Bangkok to Hua Hin 2025: Best Ways to Travel (Car, Bus, Minivan & Train Guide)

 This is a way to travel by minibus (van).
 It offers direct service from major tourist areas and bus terminals in Bangkok to Hua Hin.

-• Minivan from Khao San Road
+• Khao San Road

-• Minivan from Southern Bus Terminal
+• Southern Bus Terminal

 You can book through 12GO without registering an account.
 Maps and schedules for departure and arrival locations are also available.